Skip to main content

 Every Palmetto compute node has storage on the node itself and is referred to as /local_scratch.
 This scratch space can only be accessed by a job running on the node.
 The file system for /local_scratch has no hardware failure protection and is never backed up.

-To access this space in your PBS script, use the $TMPDIR environment variable or the location /local_scratch/pbs.$PBS_JOBID.
+To access this space in your Slurm job script, use the $TMPDIR environment variable or the location /local_scratch/slurm.$SLURM_JOBID.
 If you are using multiple nodes, further setup is required.

 caution